liqian/PersonalNote/Docker/Install&Run_ubuntu.md

 ```bash
 sudo apt-get remove docker docker-engine docker.io containerd runc
 ```
+It’s OK if apt-get reports that none of these packages are installed.

 ## Uninstall Docker Engine:
 1. Uninstall the Docker Engine, CLI, and Containerd packages: